annwanjiku/animationsIncss/README.md

     transform: translate(20px, 20px) rotate(-30deg);
 }
 ```
-This:
-- Initially rotates, skews, and scales the element.
-- On hover, it moves and rotates in the opposite direction.
+The element is initially rotated, skewed, and scaled the element,On hover, it moves along the x and y axis and rotates in the anticlockwise direction.

 ---